Stars, on rookie Jason Robertson’s 2 goals, top Panthers 4-1

 Panthers: Finish the two-game series at Dallas on Tuesday night.

-Stars: Complete a back-to-back Sunday night at Nashville.
+Stars: Complete a back-to-back on Sunday night at Nashville.
 They’re 1-3-3 in back-to-back finales.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports